williamwight/MediaEdgeTimelines/README.md

 For this session, you will need to make an API request for each action you want to track.
 Tracking begins with a request to start a session and receive a session ID.
 Once the session is started, you can track each subsequent action by making the requests shown in this guide.

+The following example request shows how to start a session for tracking.
+Each subsequent request should be made in the same manner, but with changes to the endpoint URI to match the action.

 ### Table